Fabius-Naumann/34759_Perception_for_Autonomous_Systems_project/calibration/README.md

 6. **Post-Rejection**: Tighten inlier set for final calibration

 This approach significantly improves calibration accuracy and robustness compared to naive `cv2.calibrateCamera`.

+### Robust Stereo Calibration

+Similar to the intrinsic pipeline, the stereo calibration now supports a RANSAC-like procedure (`calibrate_stereo_robust`) that:
+1. Iteratively calibrates on random subsets of stereo pairs.
+2. Evaluates the model on the full dataset.
+3. Selects the subset that minimizes global RMS error.

 ### Parallel Processing